 I glanced periodically at the monitor and it slowly dropped below 60, 50 and then 40.
 Only a moment later I knew she was gone.

 Wrote my first freelance article in 1985.
 Turned to full-time freelancing in 1990.
-Have written/shot for 60-plus publications and agencies during my career, which includes thousands of published pieces.
-Published my first book, "Then Came Cancer: A Love Story," in...
+Have written/shot for 100-plus publications and agencies during my career, which includes thousands of published pieces and photos.
+Published my first book, "Then Came Cancer: A Love Story...